Ansys HFSS and STK for Communications and Radar Analysis

 2. Select the Model Specs sub-tab.

-3. Click the Antenna Models Component Selector ().
+3. Click the Antenna Model Component Selector ().

-4. Select ANSYS .ffd Format in the Select Component window.
+4. Select ANSYS .ffd Format () in the Antenna Models list in the Select Component dialog box.

 Importing the Blade_Antenna.ffd file